 North Asia market support

-AEGIC convenes an expert panel biennially with the Japan Flour Millers Association (JFMA) to conduct udon noodle sensory evaluations.
+AEGIC convenes an expert panel annually with the Japan Flour Millers Association (JFMA) to conduct udon noodle sensory evaluations.
 This supports Grains Australia’s decision-making process for breeding and classification.

-• In June 2025, we are hosting Australian wheat quality seminars in:
+• In June 2025, we hosted Australian wheat quality seminars in:

 • Taipei: 9 June